CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/_index.md

 weight: 1050
 toc: 3
 ---
 The `cl-support` script generates a compressed archive file of useful information for troubleshooting.
-The system either creates the file automatically or you can create the file manually.
+The system creates the file automatically or you can create the file manually.
 <!-- vale off -->
 ## Automatic cl-support File
 <!-- vale on -->